-In 2016, Hubspot’s Valerie Levin addressed one of the biggest problems in content marketing: brands are producing more content but engagement is down.
+In 2016, HubSpot’s Valerie Levin addressed one of the biggest problems in content marketing: brands are producing more content but engagement is down.
 Content marketing built a name for itself as the Mecca of all inbound marketing strategies and everyone wants some of the action, but too many brands focus on producing a certain quantity of content.

 There isn’t enough focus on quality.

-The problem is low-quality content doesn’t get results and producing more duff content only gets more of the same: no results.
+The problem is that low-quality content doesn’t get results and producing more duff content only gets more of the same: no results.
 If we apply the 80/20 principle to content marketing, this means 80% of your leads should come from 20% of your content – so why not identify what that 20% is and only produce that?